 I love to make this slow cooker turkey, it’s a fuss free way to have a delicious and elegant main course.
 I serve my crock pot turkey with some of our favorite side dishes like cranberry jello salad and bacon brussels sprouts.
 Don’t forget the pecan pie bars and pumpkin meringue pie for dessert!

 Can you believe that such a browned and succulent turkey breast can come from a slow cooker?
 It’s true, and it couldn’t be any easier to make.
 Plus there are plenty of drippings which make the best gravy.

 How do you make slow cooker turkey breast?

-This recipe starts with a seasoned butter, which is made with a blend of herbs and spices.
+Start by mixing butter with a blend of herbs and spices.
 The butter goes on top of, and underneath the turkey skin.
 The turkey breast then goes into the crock pot and simmers all day until it’s tender and flavorful.

 Slow cooker turkey breast tips

 - I’ve used a half breast here, but you can use a whole breast if you’re serving more people.
 Simply double the amount of the seasoned butter and proceed with the recipe.
 You will also need to increase the cook time.

 - Love crispy skin?
 Me too.
 After the turkey comes out of the slow cooker, it gets broiled for a few minutes to get the skin crispy and golden brown.

 - You’ll need a larger oval slow cooker to cook a turkey breast.
 A standard round slow cooker will not be large enough.

 - I highly recommend using a bone-in, skin-on turkey breast as it will be much less likely to get dry.